Story by Jim Bisco

 My primary objective is to establish this program together with my colleagues to educate the young generation and produce planning professionals who can slowly change things.
-I also hope they give me an opportunity to work in a governmental position to implement my ideas after I establish the program.
+I also hope to get the opportunity of working in a governmental position where I could implement my ideas and make broader changes after I establish the program.

 Do you think young people are eager for this kind of

 There is a big demand for it, but a big portion of students who want an education are not admitted to universities.
 Currently about 300,000 students are waiting to take the admission exam, but the government has the capacity to accept only about 40,000 students.